planttheidea/flexor/README.md

 *(function|string), defaults to "div"*

 The element type to use for the container element.
 Accepts either string values for standard HTML elements, or function values for React components.
+This is often used for semantic element usage (`header`, `footer`, etc.).

 #### justifyContent